Four Amazing Positivities with Dimers/i-Matchings: Section II

 \subsection{II\,.\,Proved}

-\begin{enumerate} \item For a dimer gas on an infinite hyper-rectangular lattice of dimension $d$, $1 \leq d \leq 10$, the first 20 virial coefficients are positive. \item Note 1 lists other infinite lattices for which all computed virial coefficients are positive (for a dimer gas). \end{enumerate}
+\begin{enumerate} \item For a dimer gas on an infinite hyper-rectangular lattice of any dimension the first 20 virial coefficients are positive. ( See Note 2. ) \item Note 1 lists other infinite lattices for which all computed virial coefficients are positive (for a dimer gas). \end{enumerate}